numidiasoft/aws-profiles/README.md

 ```

-**NOTE** : If you use ohmyzsh your prompt will be updated with the current aws account
+**NOTE** : If you use ohmyzsh, your prompt will be updated with the current aws account

 **Example**: aws:(paris)➜  git:(develop) ✗